SandroEph/SandroEph/README.md

 <li> 🎓 I graduated with an MSc. in Software Engineering from USJ-ESIB in June 2021</li>
 <li> 👩🏻‍💻 I have 4 years of hands-on work experience with healthtech startups, mainly in machine learning and data visualisation.
 I am proficient in data analytics, machine learning, data visualisation and big data concepts and currently learning about cloud technologies.
-I have mainly worked in the health insurance fraud detection and diabetes tech spaces.</li>
+I have mainly worked in health insurance fraud detection and diabetes technologies.</li>
 <br>

 I'm interested in health technology, finance, cryptography and data security and privacy.